 Ah, the legendary Ma Mon Luk restaurant along Quezon Avenue near the corner of Banawe.
 Mention the word mami and the first thing that comes into your mind would be this restaurant.
 Maybe your mom or dad remembers eating a warm and hearty meal in this joint.
 A steaming bowl of chicken mami, coupled with a siopao bun as big as your closed fist.
 Pour some siopao sauce in the mami broth, and you have a timeless classic to indulge in.

-Over time, Robert became a common sight in the streets of Manila.
+Over time, Ramon became a common sight in the streets of Manila.
 Carrying a shoulder pole with two pots on each side, he peddled the signature chicken mami dish the restaurant is widely known for.
 One pot carried the ingredients—noodles, chicken, and spring onion—while the other contained a coal-fired stove where the broth was heated.
 He regaled his customers with tales about China, appealing mostly to the students around the capital’s institutions of learning; he himself was a teacher before heading to the Philippines.

 The schoolteacher-turned-restaurateur successfully expanded the diner in different locations such as Cubao, Pasay, Quiapo, and Binondo.
 Years passed, and Ma Mon Luk’s six branches dwindled down to two – with the Cubao branch being the last store to close after a strike by the branch’s employees.
 Only the Quiapo and Quezon Avenue branches remain.
 The restaurant has withstood the test of time by offering timeless and homely Chinese staples.